iluwatar/java-design-patterns/aggregator-microservices/README.md

 In plain words

-> Aggregator Microservice collects pieces of data from various microservices and returns an aggregate for processing.
+> Aggregator Microservice collects pieces of data from various micro services and returns an aggregate for processing.

 Stack Overflow says